 - Simon & Schuster Books for Young Readers |

 In the not-too-distant future, teens Connor, Risa, and Lev are on the run for their lives.
 Following the Second Civil War, between pro-choice and pro-life forces, the United States now allows parents to unwind their unwanted and difficult kids between the ages of thirteen and eighteen: Their bodies are surgically taken apart and all the organs and tissue are used in other people.
 According to the law, the kids aren't considered dead, they're "living in a divided state."
 But Connor, Risa, and Lev, and thousands of other teens slated for "unwinding", don't see it that way.
 They choose instead to "kick AWOL," or run away.
 Unwind follows these three across the country as they travel together, split up, and meet again when their destinies cross in a Harvest Camp where they are slated to be unwound.

 Have students research those who helped endangered people in the past.
 They can study the pre-Civil War Underground Railroad, a vast network of individuals who helped runaway slaves make their way to freedom.
 They can also research the stories of those who helped Jews escape the Nazis, including Oskar Schindler, Raoul Wallenberg, and Chiune Sugihara.

 The novel takes places after the "Second Civil War."
-The real Civil War was fought primarily over the see more
+The real Civil War was fought primarily over t see more